• Smogon Premier League is here and the team collection is now available. Support your team!

 Weatherless Offense looks to pressure the opposing team into submission by combining 2 to 3 win conditions with offensive synergies together.
 Unlike Hyper Offense, the team still appreciates defensive factors and draft Pokemon with the ability to do both when needed.
 Weatherless Offense is a great entry level play style due having good match ups into most other structures.
 The team style appreciates good fast and slow pivoting to get their win conditions in safely.

 Strong win conditions, like Terrakion :terrakion:, Thundurus-Therian :thundurus-therian:, Dragonite :dragonite: and Salamence :salamence: are excellent centerpieces for Offense.
 Good offensive pivots for the play style includes the likes of Hydreigon :hydreigon:, Infernape :infernape:, Mienshao :mienshao:, Zapdos :zapdos: and Crobat :crobat:.
 Great defensive pivots include the likes of Landorus-Therian :landorus-therian:, Rotom :rotom: and it's forms, Celebi :celebi:, Gliscor :gliscor:, Forretress :forretress: and Cobalion :cobalion:.
 A lot of win conditions used in the team style are weak to hazards, so drafting a good Rapid Spin user like Starmie :starmie:, Tentacruel :tentacruel:, Donphan :donphan: or Forretress :forretress: is vital.
-And while not necessary, Spikes users like Scolipede :sccolipede:, Roserade :roserade: and Qwilfish :qwilfish: are good pickups.
+And while not necessary, Spikes users like Scolipede :scolipede:, Roserade :roserade: and Qwilfish :qwilfish: are good pickups.

 Hyper Offense

 Hyper offense gives up on the defensive core totally, looking to instead use setup sweepers and breakers to win games via brute force.
 The team style favors a player who is willing to take risks making reads and predictions during games, as a good prediction can swing the game totally to the HO users side.
 Hyper Offense loves setup sweepers like Volcarona :volcarona:, Cloyster :cloyster: and Dragonite :dragonite:.
 Good scarf users with strong outright power, like Hydreigon :hydreigon:, Scizor :scizor: and Krookodile :krookodile: make excellent Pokemon for these kinds of drafts.
 Having a good lead is essential for Hyper Offense to cause as much pressure as you can in the early game, generally with the use of hazards.
 Pokemon like Jirachi :jirachi:, Azelf :azelf:, Aerodactyl :aerodactyl: and Scolipede :scolipede: make good candidates for this role.
+Good screens users like Espeon :espeon: and Mesprit :mesprit: go a long way with enabling the setup Pokemon this style looks to add.

 Sand